| Safe Haskell | Trustworthy |

 _Nothing targets a () if the Maybe is a Nothing, and doesn't target anything otherwise:

-It's not particularly useful (unless you want to use has _Nothing as a replacement for isNothing), and provided mainly for consistency.
+It's not particularly useful (unless you want to use as a replacement for has _NothingisNothing), and provided mainly for consistency.

 Implementation: